aalicki/fusion-ui-kit/README.md

 ---

 ### Javascript
-In order to use dismissible, modals, and .
-You will need to ensure the JS is being loaded into your application
+In order to use dismissible, modals, and You will need to ensure the JS is being loaded into your application.

+This package has _**less than 10 lines**_ of JS currently.

 ---